FrederikTobner/Cellox/README.md

 The language provides automatic memory management using it's own [garbage collector](https://github.com/FrederikTobner/Cellox/wiki/Garbage-Collector), that uses the mark-and-sweep algorithm.

 The variables defiened in a cellox program are stored in a hashtable.
-The variable name is used as the key for the value is the hashtable.
+The variable name is used as the key for the value stored in the hashtable.

 A cellox program is converted into bytecode and executed by a stack based [virtual machine](https://github.com/FrederikTobner/Cellox/wiki/Virtual-Machine).

 ## Dependencies

-Cellox is written in C, using the C99 standard and only depends on the C standard libary.
+Cellox is written in C, using the C99 standard and only depends on the C standard libary, so give it a try!.

 [CMake](https://cmake.org/) is used for building within the whole project.

 ## Testing

-The test are written in C++ using the [google-test framework](https://github.com/google/googletest).
+The test are written in C++ using the [google-test framework](https://github.com/google/googletest) (version 1.12.1).

 For testing a cellox program is executed and the standard output redirected to a string.
 The string is compared with the expected output after the program was executed.